resource-watch/slate/source/includes/api/_areas_v2.md

 401            | `Unauthorized`                | No token was provided.
 403            | `Not authorized`              | You are trying to update an area that is not owned by you and you are not an ADMIN user.
 404            | `Area not found`              | The area with id provided does not exist.

+### Email notifications

+After updating an area, if the `email` field of the area contains a valid email and the area's status is `saved`, an email is sent to let the user know the area of interest is ready to be viewed.

+If you want to understand more about how these emails are sent or how you can update its content, please check the developer docs section on [Areas v2 Email Notifications](/developer.html#areas-v2-notification-emails).

 ### Implementation details